IntermediatePerformance & CWV

 Can signed URLs improve site security?

-Yes, they provide temporary, secure access to resources, minimizing unauthorized usage.
+Yes, signed URLs provide temporary, secure access to resources, minimizing unauthorized usage and enhancing security measures.

 What happens if a signed URL expires?

-The resource becomes inaccessible until a new, valid signed URL is generated.
+When a signed URL expires, the resource becomes inaccessible until a new, valid signed URL is generated, ensuring that only authorized users can access it.

 Are signed URLs compatible with all browsers?

-Yes, signed URLs work across all browsers as they follow standard URL protocols.
+Yes, signed URLs work across all browsers as they follow standard URL protocols, making them widely compatible with different platforms.

 How do signed URLs differ from signed cookies?

-Signed URLs are appended directly to a URL, whereas signed cookies are sent via browser cookies for session-based authentication.
+Signed URLs are appended directly to a URL, providing immediate access, whereas signed cookies are sent via browser cookies for session-based authentication, requiring additional handling.

 📚 Learn More About Signed URLs